Non-Invertible Symmetry Webs: Introduction

 We then gauge at first a subgroup $H \subseteq G$ -- this can be normal or not -- which results in a category with topological lines and non-invertible fusions for some of its topological surfaces.
 This is an extension of the full gauging of $G$ in \cite{Bhardwaj:2022lsg, Bartsch:2022mpm}.
 Gauging normal $H$ is performed in section \ref{sec:H} (with a detailed analysis of the so-called bimodules that are relevant in this gauging in appendix \ref{app:Bimod}).

 The non-trivial further step is to then gauge a subgroup of the remaining invertible 0-form symmetry (which would be $G/H$ if $H$ is normal) in this already once-gauged category.
-In general, one can consider gauging subsequently all the possible subgroups of the 0-form symmetry $G$, and proceeding in this way one obtains a categorical symmetry web of theories related by invertible gauging operations.
+In general, one can consider gauging subsequently all the possible subgroups of the 0-form symmetry $G$, and proceeding in this way one obtains a categorical symmetry web of theories related by \textit{invertible} gauging operations.\footnote{We leave to future work the investigation of the possible gaugings of non group-like 0-form symmetries, which are associated to non-invertible codimension-1 defects.
+These will typically arise in the categorical symmetry webs as condensation defects or from the gauging of non-normal subgroups.}

 The central new development here is the subsequent gauging, which requires us to study the implications which the presence of lines and potential symmetry fractionalization can entail.
 We illustrate the main conceptual points through the exploration of several symmetry webs, which are labeled by the 0-form symmetry of the starting point, $G$, and example theories $\mathfrak{T}_G$ with such symmetry.
 These are summarized in table \ref{WebTab}.